hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 > **JS** *Did you notice a `;` at the end of every statement?
 The semicolon tells the computer that the statement has ended.*

-:white_check_mark: Now place a circle on the map, use your own coordinates:
+ :arrow_forward: Now place a circle on the map, use your own coordinates:

 ``` js
 var circle = L.circle([42.359116, -71.049592], 500, {